99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Reading Data:
   - GetItem: read based on Primary Key (hash / hash + range), eventually consistent (default) / strongly, ProjectionExpression to read only certain attributes
   - Query: Based on Partition key value (required) , and optional sort key values (=,<,> ec...), FilterExpression additional filtering after query for non-key attributes
   - Scan: get the entire table and filter out on your application (inefficient). supports parallel scans for faster results.
+    To minimize the impact of the scan on the provisioned throughput Set a smaller page size for the scan

 - Deleting Data:
   - Delete an individual item